3y3/promonce/README.md

     const response = yield on(get('ya.ru'), 'response', 'error');
     const data = '';

+    // there an event is debounced
-    while (yield on(response, 'readable')) {
+    // you will not listen on new one while processing current while (yield on(response, 'readable')) {
       const chunk = response.read();
       if (chunk) data += chunk;